 Why Get Involved?

 Partnership with UWS aims to equip Partner School students to face a modern global world where inequality abounds.
 Partnership offers students the chance to take action and make a tangible difference.
 By taking part and seeing the improvement their actions have had on the life chances of others Partner School students develop the vital skills of empathy while combating the issues of student apathy.
-We believe that a school partnership with UWS helps creates global citizens equipped for the opportunities and challenges of the 21 Century.

 Yasmin, a student at Tiffins Girls’ School, was inspired by their School Partnership to write an article on education – see what she says here.